Bruception/fiu-course-api/README.md

 # FIU Course API
 A simple API for querying courses at FIU.

-# TODO
+# Usage
+The API can be found [here](https://fiu-course-api.herokuapp.com/).

-- Documentation
+# Documentation
-- Support more queries.
+The documentation can be found [here](https://fiu-course-api.herokuapp.com/).